 The following guidelines apply for the 2021-2022 cycle:

 Theses are to be submitted in fulfillment of the requirements for graduation from East Carolina University and be approved by the Honors College.
 Theses/projects successfully submitted for graduation in December 2012, Spring 2013, Summer 2013, December 2013, or Spring 2014 will be considered in this award cycle.
-Summer 2013 theses completed too late to be considered for this year may be submitted in the next (2013) cycle.
+Theses/projects completed too late to be considered for this year may be submitted in the next (2014) cycle.

 Theses will be judged both on the quality of the research as well as the quality of the writing.
 The recipient of the award will exemplify the ideals of the Honors College of strong character and a commitment to academic success.
 The winner of the award will also reflect in their coursework and extracurricular activities Dr. Bassman's belief in the value of a liberal education.
 The Committee may request that the candidate provide a transcript or listing of courses taken.
 The thesis/project must be submitted by the thesis/project advisor (or another faculty member familiar with the student and the quality of the student's thesis/project work), with the student’s permission, accompanied by a paragraph attesting to the quality of the research/project and to the best of your knowledge, whether this student reflects the ideals of the Honors College as expressed above - strong character, intellectual curiosity, and a commitment to academic success.
 Additional letters of faculty support are not required but may be submitted.
 Students who are nominated will also submit a resume if requested.
 Candidates will meet with the Bassman Award Committee in person or virtually for a brief interview prior to the decision.

 An electronic copy (email attachment) should be sent to firstname.lastname@example.org.